Under Weight

 Overview

 Malnutrition can be caused by a lack of calories in general, or by protein, vitamin, or mineral deficiency.
-Osteoporosis anemia fatigue and other related symptoms or signs may occur.
-While some people may have a genetic predisposition or a medical condition that prevents them from gaining weight doctors can recommend interventions to help them gain weight.
+Osteoporosis anaemia, fatigue and other related symptoms or signs may occur.
+While some people may have a genetic predisposition or a medical condition that prevents them from gaining weight, doctors can recommend interventions to help them gain weight.

 Causes